Salesforce Dictionary - Free Salesforce GlossarySalesforce Dictionary

 Frequently asked questions

-Why are the fire times in my local timezone?
+Are the previewed fire times in Salesforce's timezone?